heurist-network/miner-release/README.md

 ## ❓ Troubleshooting and FAQs

-In this section, you'll find common questions and troubleshooting tips related to running LLM miner, including issues with GPU machines, operating system compatibility, and handling specific error messages.

 ## General Questions

 **Q: Can I run LLM miner on Windows?**

-**A:** You may set up the miner program with WSL, but there may be unexpected issues.
+**A:** You may run the miner program with WSL, but we haven't tested it yet.
+There may be unexpected issues.

 ## Technical Issues